GeoCat/qgis-bridge-plugin/latest/_sources/installation.rst.txt

 GeoNetwork
 ^^^^^^^^^^

-|app_name| currently supports GeoNetwork version 3.4 and higher.
+|app_name| currently supports GeoNetwork version 3.4 and up.
-GeoNetwork 2.x support has been deprecated and version 4.x is not supported yet.
+GeoNetwork 2.x support has been deprecated.
+Version 4.x is supported, but experimental.

 GeoServer
 ^^^^^^^^^